 Positive battery cables are larger and red.
 They are used to connect the battery to the starter motor and the electrical system.

-Negative cable is smaller and black.
+The negative cable is smaller and black.
 It is used to ground the electrical parts and connect to the negative post of the battery.

-If you want to connect the battery to different electrical parts, you will need a positive battery cable.
+So, If you want to connect the battery to different electrical parts, you will need a positive battery cable.
 On the other hand, negative cables are suitable when you want to ground your ignition system and provide a return path for the current from the electrical components.

 We can help you zero in on the right type of battery cable to use in your car or solar panels.
 You can also place custom orders and specify the length, width, diameter, colors, terminators, and other specifications.
 Cloom Tech provides tailor-made services to match your quality demands- contact us today to find out more!